Zion & Bryce Canyon Hiking & Canyoneering Adventure

 Meals: B, L, D

-Enjoy a final sunrise in the desert before it’s time to pack up.
-You’ll have breakfast in town and take one one hike before having to say “until next time” before returning to Salt Lake City for your departing flight.
+Take in a final desert sunrise before it’s time to pack up.
+You’ll have breakfast in town and take one more hike before returning to Salt Lake City for your departing flight, amongst your new friends.
+Until next time!

 Meals: B, L